Six killed in violence on disputed Assam-Meghalaya border | Law-Order

 Initially, four people were killed and later two others succumbed to their injuries, another top police official said in Guwahati.

-He also said the three persons arrested by Assam Police have been handed over to the Meghalaya side as a ‘confidence-building measure’ following discussions between top civil and police administration of the two adjoining districts.
+He also said the three persons arrested by Assam Police have been handed over to Meghalaya as a ''confidence-building measure'' following discussions between top civil and police administration of the two adjoining districts.

-He added that the body of the forest guard had been taken by Meghalaya Police and will be returned after conduct of the post-mortem examination.
+He added that the body of the forest guard was taken by Meghalaya Police and will be returned after post-mortem examination.

-“The Cabinet will sit and decide on the next course of action which the Government will take with regards to this incident,” the Meghalaya chief minister tweeted.

 The Meghalaya government has suspended mobile internet services in West Jaintia Hills, East Jaintia Hills, East Khasi Hills, Ri Bhoi, Eastern West Khasi Hills, West Khasi Hills and South West Khasi Hills districts for 48 hours from 10.30 am on Tuesday.

-A police official said in Guwahati that an alert has been sounded in all districts bordering Meghalaya and the superintendents of police have been told to keep a strict watch on any possible law and order situation.
+A police official in Assam said that superintendents of police in the state have been told to keep a strict watch on any possible law and order situation.

-Assam and Meghalaya have a longstanding dispute in 12 stretches of borderlands.
-The two northeastern states signed a memorandum of understanding in March this year in the presence of Shah in New Delhi towards ending the dispute in six of them.
+The two northeastern states had signed a memorandum of understanding in March this year in the presence of Shah in New Delhi towards ending the dispute in six areas.

 Meghalaya was carved out of Assam in 1972 and had since then challenged the Assam Reorganisation Act, 1971, which is recognised by Assam as its border.